October 16 2019 – Talya Cayce

 Discover how to give yourself the effects of expensive body scrub treatments, right at your own bathroom.
 While it may not be the same level of relaxing pampering experience, you can expect the same skin benefits at a fraction of the spa cost.

 An ultimate body scrub novice can have benefits but with a bit of body scrubbing know-how, you can gain a higher degree of efficacy and convenience.
 Let’s delve in the world of coffee body scrubs and make you a body scrub expert in no time.
 You’ll be buffing and polish your skin to a fresh, renewed and beautifully glowing perfection.

 Starting with the hair, it’s best to keep your hair pulled up or covered under a shower cap while you’re doing a body scrub.
 Coffee, salt and sugar scrubs like to find their way to your hair.

 Soak the skin to be scrub in warm water.
-Feel free to add your favorite relaxing or energizing essential oil in your warm tub.
+Feel free to add your favorite relaxing or energising essential oil in your warm tub.
 Soak for at least 10 minutes.

 No time for a bath?
 A warm shower will suffice.
 Skin that is wet and prepped with warm water will have best results and avoid damage.
 Careful not to use very hot water, as this can make your skin dry and sensitive to any kind of treatment.